-Where the LA is unable to meet a parental preference in relation to a catchment school, the LA will have to allocate a place at a lower preference school or even allocate the next nearest school with places available.
+Where the LA is unable to meet a parental preference in relation to a catchment school in the normal admission round, the LA will have to allocate a place at a lower preference school or even allocate the next nearest school with places available.
 Parents may prefer to then try and get a place for another sibling at the same school.
 In such instances, this school could then be treated as the catchment school for subsequent sibling applications.
 Parents would have to notify the LA on application that they consider this exception applies.
 If the application was for the actual catchment school this criterion would still be applied.

-Pupils with a statement of special educational needs or statutory education, health and care plan
+Pupils with a statutory education, health and care plan (EHCP)

-The Admissions code states "all children whose statement of special educational need (SEN) or Education Health and Care (EHC) plan names the school must be admitted".
+The Admissions code states "all children whose...Education Health and Care (EHC) plan names the school must be admitted".
 These children will have priority for admission over and above all other admission applications and will be included in the admissions allocation process.